TrackSoul/GreenInHouse_PlantPot/components/backend/README.md

 - `host` (mandatory): The service host.
 - `port` (mandatory): The service port.
 - `debug`: If set to true, the service will run in debug mode.
-- `salt`: A configurable string used to further randomize the password hashing.
-If changed, existing user passwords will be lost.
-- `authorized_api_keys`: An array of keys (in string format) that integrated applications should provide to be granted access to certain REST operations.
-- `auth_service`: A dictionary with the configuration needed to connect to the authentication service.
-  - `host` and `port`: Host and port used to connect to the service.
-  - `apikey_secret`: The API key this service will use to present itself to the authentication service in the requests that require so.
-Must be included in the authentication service `authorized_api_keys` whitelist.

 ## Running the service